What are the steps for building a corporate video production studio?

 Once you’ve got an idea of what your studio budget is, where you’ll place it, and what can be included, you’ll be able to design for the optimal use of that space.

-Step 4: Create an RFP (request for proposal) or a "wants and needs" list.
+Step 4: Create an RFP (request for proposal) or a "want's and needs" list.

 This will allow you to obtain multiple bids.
 This isn’t the final equipment list.
 It’s just meant to get the conversation started.
 It can be as specific or general as you wish.
 How much detail you include will depend on whether or not you already have preferences, such as for equipment.
 If not, your RFP will be more general.

 Your RFP can include details on what your plan is, and what you’re planning on doing in the studio once it’s built, etc. For example, you might say that you will need a designer to plan a studio in existing space.
 You can include specifics such as needing lights, cameras and teleprompters.
 You can share your wish list.
-You can request exact equipment brands and items or you can have the company you hire make recommendations.
+And you can request exact equipment brands and items, or you can have the company you hire make recommendations.
 Your RFP can request suggestions.
 It’s also helpful to provide drawings of the space.

 Step 5: Reach out to companies that can help you design and build your studio (including equipment procurement).